jubins/HSTSolar/README.md

 ![Dashboard](https://raw.githubusercontent.com/jubins/HSTSolar/master/images/homepage.png)

 ### Seller Page
-The seller page follows these properties
+The seller page follows these properties:
-1. a name
+1. A name
-2. a location (latitude/longitude)
+2. A location (latitude/longitude)
-3. an amount of energy to sell (kWh)
+3. An amount of energy to sell (kWh)
-4. a price for the energy ($/kWh)
+4. A price for the energy ($/kWh)

 The view consists of:
-1. an interface where the user can input the above properties to create a new project
+1. An interface where the user can input the above properties to create a new project
-2. a list of projects that user has created
+2. A list of projects that user has created

 Note:
-- Every project in the list is not editable, but it is deletable
+- Every project in the list is not editable, but it is deletable.
 ![SellerApp](https://raw.githubusercontent.com/jubins/HSTSolar/master/images/sellerpage.png)

 ### Buyer Page
 The Buyer view follows below properties:
-1. A set of inputs that will allow the user to enter a location (latitude/longitude) and an amount of energy (kWh)
+1. A set of inputs that allows the user to enter a location (latitude/longitude) and an amount of energy (kWh).
 2. A list (returned by the above query) of project names, the amount of energy purchased from each project (kWh), and the amount of money spent on that energy ($).

 Note:
 - The user wants to pay as little as possible for the inputted energy, so I have sorted the energy by price in ascending order to the price is shown from lowest to highest.
-- The projects that the query returns must be within 500km of the requested location, I have made this option configurable in the input with 500km as default value.
+- The projects that the query returns are within 500km of the requested location, I have made this option configurable in the input with 500km as default value.
 - A user does not have to purchase all of the energy provided by a project.
 For example, if the user requests 100kWh, and the only project within 500km is selling 500kWh, then the user would only have to buy 100kWh of the available 500kWh.
-- If there is not available energy nearby to satisfy the query, the user should see a list of all the energy they can purchase, and receive a message detailing how much energy they would still need to find.
+- If there is not available energy nearby to satisfy the query, the user sees a list of all the energy they can purchase, and receive a message detailing how much energy they would still need to find.
 ![BuyerApp](https://raw.githubusercontent.com/jubins/HSTSolar/master/images/buyerpage.png)